gruntjs/grunt-contrib-handlebars/README.md

 ## Release History

+ * 2013-01-28   v0.5.2rc7   Define handlebars as a dependency for AMD option.
- * 2013-01-27   v0.5.1rc7   Add amd compilation option.
+ * 2013-01-27   v0.5.1rc7   Add AMD compilation option.
 Add processContent option.
 Do not generate templates into a namespaces when namespace option is false.
  * 2013-01-22   v0.5.0rc7   Updating grunt/gruntplugin dependencies to rc7.
 Changing in-development grunt/gruntplugin dependency versions from tilde version ranges to specific versions.
 Default wrapped option to true.
  * 2013-01-08   v0.4.0rc5   Updating to work with grunt v0.4.0rc5.
 Switching to this.files api.
  * 2012-11-20   v0.3.3   Reset for each target